Hardin Duvall Carroll was born on Feb. 16, 1863 near Masontown, Preston County, WV, the son of James M. and Elizabeth (Burke) Carroll.

-The Carrolls went on to have five children -- Allen Keyser Carroll, Paul Carroll, Ruth Leeth, Myra Carroll and Helen Carrico.
+The Carrolls went on to produce five children -- Alan Keyser Carroll, Paul Carroll, Ruth Leeth, Myra Carroll and Helen Carrico.

 Wiley's 1882 History of Preston County lists Hardin's name as a teacher in sub-district 3 during the winter term of 1881-1882 in the Valley District of Preston County.
 He continued teaching at least through 1886, when he was named in the Biennial Report of the State Superintendent of Free Schools of the State of West Virginia.